Schengen 90/180-Day Rule Explained (2026)

 Overstaying the Schengen 90/180-day limit is taken seriously.
 Consequences can include:

-With the Entry/Exit System (EES) now rolling out across Schengen borders as of late 2025, overstays will be detected automatically.
+With the Entry/Exit System (EES) now live as of 2025, overstays are detected automatically.
 The era of vague passport stamps and approximate day-counting is over.

 How to Maximize Your Time in Europe